vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 If you take one thing away from this article then it should be the following: Only define the most barebones factory possible in order to be valid by default—valid in the sense of Active Record validations for example.
 When Factory Girl calls **save!** on instances your validations will get excercised.
 If any of them fail, **ActiveRecord::RecordInvalid** gets raised.
 Defining only the bare minimum gives you more flexibility if your data changes and will reduce the chances of breaking tests and duplication—since coupling is reduced to the core.
 Don’t be lazy when you compose your factories—it will pay off big time!

-If you think this sounds hard to manage, you’ll most likely be glad to hear that there is a handy solution to segregate objects and their attributes via **Traits**.
-They are a great strategy to complement your barebones factories and keep them DRY at the same time.
-My second article will focus quite a bit on this very rad feature of Factory Girl.
+If you think this sounds hard to manage, you’ll most likely be glad to hear that there are handy solutions in place to segregate objects and their attributes. **Inheritance** and **Traits** will become great allies since they are handy strategies to complement your barebones factories and keep them DRY at the same time.
+Learn more about *Inheritance* below and my second article will focus quite a bit on *Trails*.

 + ### Using Factories